 Credit risk is risk of financial loss to the Company if a counterparty to a financial instrument fails to meet its contractual obligations.
-The Company acquired the secured demand loan and the bridge loan (collectively "Regal Loan") in connection with the Regal Transaction therewith is exposed to significant credit risk that Regal BC will be unable to repay Regal Loan when due or at all.
+The Company's cash is held in large Canadian financial institutions and its receivables are due from the Government of Canada.
+As such, the Company determined that it is not exposed to significant credit risk.